 Sports drinks can be a great way to replenish vitamins, minerals and water lost through exercise or even periods of vomiting or diarrhea.
 But, not all electrolyte drinks are high in potassium.
 The other key nutrients they include are sodium and magnesium, which are also lost when you quickly lose fluids.

-Electrolyte drinks are a convenient way to raise your potassium levels quickly, especially if you do endurance training or are sick with the stomach flu.
+Electrolyte drinks are a convenient way to raise your potassium levels, especially if you do endurance training or are sick with the stomach flu.
 You can sip on a drink throughout a workout to replace fluids and often times it's easier to drink something rather than eat when your stomach is upset.
+Just remember, that doesn't replace plain water.

 The potassium in sports or electrolyte drinks can range from only 50 milligrams to over 600 milligrams, so read the label carefully or choose one of the suggested drinks below.